IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/international/README.md

 - **Note** that once the server is up and running you will need to export Analytics Tables in the [Data Administration app](http://localhost:8080/dhis-web-data-administration/index.action#/analytics).
 This must be run as a system user and can take some time to complete.

 ### Deploy PSS V2 Web Apps
-Deploy the PSS v2 Web Apps.
-Follow the instructions [here](../README.md#2-deploy-pss-insight-v2-web-apps)
+- To deploy the PSS v2 Web Apps, follow the instructions [here](../README.md#2-deploy-pss-insight-v2-web-apps)

-### Accessing your new server
+### Accessing the installed application

-Once the container is running:

-* Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/)
+- Once the container is running: Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/)

 ---